jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 One quick thing I can do is increase the timelapse preview, also after you enter preview, after it leaves preview (10 sec) assumes you want to take a photo

+10:39 AM

+Holy crap...
+35mm is very small (cropped) it's not like 35mm on a full frame.

+I need to understand that/why

+even 20 seconds is just barely enough to dial a shot in, guess I should go for 30 seconds dang

+I'm not sure what to use 35mm for, guess I'll find out in the summer time, provided my life turns around by then

+11:57 AM

+Looks like I'll only get the 35mm done today

 ---

 12/18/2023 Monday